Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Physics-based ship design extension

-The total vessel resistance $R$ is modeled as a sum of contributions from two sources: frictional resistance $R_F$ and residual resistance $R_R$.
-We derive the former component in this section and the latter in §\ref{sec:res_resistance}.
+The total ship resistance $R$ is modeled as a sum of contributions from two sources: frictional resistance $R_F$ and residual resistance $R_R$.
+We derive both components in the following.
 The total resistance enters into the effective towing power formula in §\ref{sec:batt_model}, which determines the power drawn from the battery along with propeller and power conversion efficiency.

 Frictional resistance is

 where the coefficient $C_F$ can be estimated by the ITTC-57 method via the Reynold's number $\mathrm{Re}$ and the kinematic viscosity of water $\nu$:

 We obtain a log-convex expression for $C_F$ by introducing the auxiliary variable $r_{C_F}$: